nedhorning/RandomForestForRemoteSensing/README.md

 # RandomForestForRemoteSensing
 This is a collection of scripts written in the R programming language and guides that explain how the scripts work.
+The script were written for image classification using image segmentation and a random forests classifier.
+The intent is to provide robust image classification methods that can be used by people with modest remote sensing experience.
+The guide should be easy to follow.
+If it's not please let me know and I'll try to make improvements by integrating your comments and requests.